 A Short Summary

-At the Gates is an empire builder.
-If you're unfamiliar with the genre, think of a game similar to Sid Meier's Civilization.
+At The Gates is an empire builder.
+If you're unfamiliar with the genre, a good example is Sid Meier's Civilization.
 Starting with a small tribe, you must explore the world, exploit its scarce resources, and eliminate or outsmart potential enemies.
 The decisions you make start off simple but grow in complexity until you command a mighty economic and military powerhouse.

 Over the course of a single game your tribe will migrate to more lush and bountiful lands, conquer and barter with other clans, work alongside the Romans, learn from them... and finally destroy them.
 Along the way, you'll need to master the art of war and craft cunning plans to strengthen your kingdom - all while enduring the worst mother nature can throw at you.

 At The Gates features several innovations which separate it from other empire builders.

 A single playthrough of At The Gates becomes more interesting the deeper in you get, unlike many strategy titles which lose steam when victory becomes assured midway through.
 Over time, the world’s resources are slowly but inevitably consumed, forcing you to seek out new ways to obtain food and wealth.
 The most satisfying victories are those which are hard-earned!

 But the world is more than simply a canvas for resources, as At The Gates takes the traditional concept of randomized maps to a new level.
 As time passes the world around you transforms with the seasons.
 Intense summer heat scorches the landscape, while winter sees the world around you become cold, white, and hostile.

 But mother nature also aids you.
 Important rivers can freeze, eliminating familiar barriers and opening up valuable new lands to you.
 And you’ll need them, as resources run out and the day will come when you must uproot your kingdom in search of greener pastures.